Dancorp/GhettoLed/README.md

 ## How to use it
 By default, all lights are turned off.
 A short press on button allows to:
-- Turn on the lights in Auto mode (predefined sequence)
+- Turn on the lights in Auto Standby Mode
-- Switch to Manual mode and select the next pattern.
+- Switch Pattern selection from Auto Change to Random Change and finally to Manual mode by selecting the next pattern.

 A long press on button allows to:
-- Turn on the lights in Random mode
+- Turn on the lights in Always On Mode
 - Turn off the lights

 ## What i need to make it ?